unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 ### Expressions

-Expressions can be either of the following productions:

-- _Format calls_ start with a literal or a variable name, optionally followed by the formatting function and its named options.
-Formatting functions do not accept any positional arguments other than the argument in front of them.
+Expressions start with the operand: a symbol (which evaluates to itself), string literal or a variable name.
+The operand can be optionally followed by a formatting function and its named options.
+Formatting functions do not accept any positional arguments other than the operand in front of them.
-- _Function calls_ are standalone invocations which start with the function's name optionally followed by its named options.
-Functions do not accept any positional arguments.

 ```
-Expression ::= FormatCall | FunctionCall
+Expression ::= Operand Function?
-FormatCall ::= (Literal | Variable) FunctionCall?
+Operand ::= (Symbol | String | Variable)
-FunctionCall ::= Symbol Option*
+Function ::= Symbol Option*
-Option ::= Symbol '=' (Symbol | Literal | Variable)
+Option ::= Symbol '=' (Symbol | String | Variable)
 ```

 Examples: